someengineering/fixinventory/fixlib/README.md

 ## Overview
-This is the FixInventory common library.
+This is the Fix Inventory common library.
 Any functionality that is required by more than one of [our components](https://github.com/someengineering/fixinventory#component-list) will be put in here.

 ## Contact
 If you have any questions feel free to [join our Discord](https://discord.gg/someengineering) or [open a GitHub issue](https://github.com/someengineering/fixinventory/issues/new).